BlackDeath12/Cse15l-Lab-Reports/index.md

 # Lab Report 5

-For this last report, I decided to go back to week 7's competition.
+For this last report, I've decided to go back to week 7's competition.
 Even though my best time completing all tasks was about 15 seconds, it still wasn't fast enough to make it into the final round.
 Therefore, I made a bash script that completes all tasks in a single command in 6.06s.

+Firstly, we need to log in into our ieng6 account by using: ssh cs15lwi___@ieng6.ucsd.edu from the bash terminal.
+If you have followed week 7's steps, then you'll already have your ssh-key set up and you won't have to type in your password.

+Secondly, we run the bash script by typing 'bash cheat1.sh' And that's it!!!

 ![Image](bashScript.PNG)